Preparedness Advice Blog

 There are several ways in which you can cook on a Dutch oven, but a common one is to use charcoal.
 This minimizes smoke and odors.
 Cooking with wood produces more smoke and requires a substantial amount of wood to create the coals you need.
 The charcoal is normally placed both on top of and underneath the Dutch oven.

 A general rule of thumb to produce approximately 350° of heat is to take the diameter of the Dutch oven and double the number.
-You then use that many total briquettes. …Read More...
+You then use that many total briquettes.
+For a 12″ Dutch oven, you would use 24 briquettes or for a 14″ oven, you would use 28 briquettes, and so on. …Read More...

 Yesterday I was talking to a friend and he mentioned the idea of burying Dutch ovens in the ground while cooking.
 It has been years since I even though about doing it.
 So today, while I am still thinking about it I will write about it.

 This method is to bury your Dutch oven in coals.
 It is sort of like slow cooking with a Wonder Oven or a crock-pot.
 This method is often used when out hunting or fishing.
-You dig a hole approximately 18-20 inches deep and 20-24 inches in diameter in the center of the campfire pit. …Read More...
+You dig a hole approximately 18-20 inches deep and 20-24 inches in diameter in the center of the campfire pit.
+The actual size of the hole depends on the size of your Dutch oven. …Read More...

 These recipes are good for Dutch oven cooking